imraj569/Hello_Telegram_Bot/README.md

 Hello_Telegram_Bot is designed to reply only to the chat ID provided

- in the `.env` file.
-This helps minimize security risks.
-However, it is still important to take additional security measures:

-- Keep your bot token and `.env` file secret and avoid sharing them with unauthorized individuals.
+- Keep your bot token and `main.pyw` file secret and avoid sharing them with unauthorized individuals.

 ## Restart and Crash Recovery 🔄